spxbhuhb/adaptive/doc/what-is-adaptive.md

 **functions marked with @Adaptive are fragments**

 Fragments are the building blocks in adaptive.
 The system creates a so-called fragment tree from these fragments.
-The fragment tree contains the UI or the server structure.
+The fragment tree contains the UI or the backend structure.

 **fragments are reactive by default**